leemerlas/frontend-coding-assignment/README.md

 Welcome to the Registry Direct frontend coding assignment!
 Please read the following instructions carefully.

-Your goal is to set up an application which enables the user to view and manage transactions.
+Your goal is to set up an application which enables the user to view and manage security movements.

 # Instructions
 1. Clone this repository.